DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 Hybrid publishing is the publishing of one single publication in several different print and electronic media, preferably with a workflow that minimizes the effort of customizing the publication for each medium.

 #####Hyperlink
-A hyperlink (hypertext link) is a method of referencing data used extensively in media such as web pages and ebooks.
+A hyperlink (hypertext link) is a method of referencing data used extensively in media such as web pages and **ebooks**.
 By clicking on the hyperlink, the user is led to another part of the document, or to a different document, web page or website.
 Hyperlinks are usually highlighted and/or underlined so that users can easily recognize them in the text.
 See also **hypertext**.

 #####Hypertext
 A system for the non-sequential presentation of text, and arguably the fundamental underlying principle of the **World Wide Web**.
 See also **hyperlink**.
 The concept of hypertext predates the Web by many years.